fasrc/ood-containerized-rstudio-server/Singularity/test_sing_images.md

 2. Python packages via R library `reticulate`: these installs are typically done from RStudio Server R console/shell.

+Directories to delete to "clean" your Python/R environment:

+- `~/.local/`
+- ` ~/R/ifxrstudio/RELEASE_<version>/`
+- `~/.virtualenvs/`

 ## Python packages via `pip`

+0. Start RStudio Server with "Start rstudio with a new configuration" checked

 1. In RStudio Server terminal, install `numpy` and see `pip list`